fieldtrip/website/reference/ft_sourcegrandaverage.md

  file on disk and/or the output data will be written to a *.mat file.
 These mat files should contain only a single variable, corresponding with the input/output structure.
-For this particular function, the input data should be structured as a single cell array.
+For this particular function, the input data should be structured as a single cell-array.

  See also FT_SOURCEANALYSIS, FT_SOURCEDESCRIPTIVES, FT_SOURCESTATISTICS, FT_MATH
 ```